ritterim/interview/PortfolioSiteExample/DockerComposeApp.md

    2. Persist the records to the database.
 4. `GetAnswer()` uses LINQ to find the answer to each question.
 5. If the answers have not yet been inserted into the database, add them to the table.

+## Why Use Multiple Projects?

+This application uses the following projects:
+- **PortfolioSiteExample.Api** - Contains the API endpoints
+- **PortfolioSiteExample.Api.Services** - Contains the API business logic
+- **PortfolioSiteExample.Data** - Contains the database entity objects
+- **PortfolioSiteExample.Frontend** - Contains the front-end UI
+- **PortfolioSiteExample.Frontend.Services** - Contains services for the front end to access the API endpoints
+- **PortfolioSiteExample.Shared** - Contains shared objects needed across multiple projects (e.g. request/response objects)
+- **PortfolioSiteExample.UnitTests** - Contains unit tests for services

+This structure separates the business logic into separate services, and isolates the UI, API, and database from each other.

+By using dependency injection for the separate services, unit testing is now possible to test each component in isolation.

+This project strategy allows for greater flexbility when refactoring code, and provides developers confidence that code may be tested effectively.

 ## Opportunities for Improvement